bdot/babble-1/README.md

 > The algorithm implemented by this software is protected under US patents
 > 9646029, 9529923 and 9390154.
 Licensing agreement with the respective patent
-> assignee must be obtained before deployment of the Software.
+> holders must be obtained before deployment of the Software.

 ## Introduction